aditcoding/tftp/README.md

 The python script creates multiple threads and just invokes the linux tftp client (tftp-hpa version 5.2)

+<h3>Go implementation usage:</h3>

+Note: This is my first ever Go program.
+I tried to follow conventions as far as possible.
+Please excuse if it is not the most efficient Go code <br>

+Get TFTPServer.go from github and just install it with any package name you like for e.g: tftp<br>
+Once installed, run <code>tftp</code> or <code>tftp -port <i>portNum</i></code> <br>
+You can use the same tester.py for testing this implementation too

 <b>My test env:</b>
 - Two ubuntu 14.04 LTS machines
 - java 1.8
+- go version go1.2.1
 - python 2.7
 - tftp-hpa 5.2, without readline (for client)